eschuman20/dataviz-project-repo/README.md

 I’ve created a couple proof of concept visualizations of this data.

-This one shows goals scorers and the number of goals they scored over time.
+This one shows goal scorers and the number of goals they scored over time.
 [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/GoalsOverTime.png)](https://vizhub.com/eschuman20/goalscorersovertime)
 This one is a scatter plot of the shots and goals for each player in 2018.
 [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/scatter_plot.png)](https://vizhub.com/eschuman20/goals_scatterplot_with_scale)